shakes76/PatternFlow/recognition/s4587349_UNet3D_Prostate/README.md

 * Numpy
 * Nibabel

-The model only ran on Goliath starting with 8 filters on the c4130-2s.
-It would report out of resources errors on c4130 and c4130-s.
+The model only ran on Goliath starting with 8 filters on the c4130-2s at times, but not consistently.
+It would report OOM errors on a fair number of calls, and always on the c4130 and c4130-s.
+It ran on Rangpur on vgpu20 but not vgpu10.

 # References
 <a id="1">[1]</a>